Terriao/OpenDPC/README.md

 4. Point the player (or the JND module's reference / distortion-ladder fields) at the *output* folder.

-### Try it on the bundled test data

-The repository's [`test_data/`](https://github.com/Terriao/OpenDPC/tree/main/test_data) folder ships the 18 reference sequences used in our subjective experiments.
-For Player Mode, point at any `test_data/<sequence>/reference/` folder.
-For JND Mode, point at `test_data/<sequence>/` (which contains both the reference and the per-rate-point subfolders).
-The 20 V-PCC encoder configurations that generated the distortion ladder live in [`ctc_configs/`](https://github.com/Terriao/OpenDPC/tree/main/ctc_configs).

 ### Choose a mode

 At launch the **Home Panel** presents two entry points: